-A new report by the Recruitment and Employment Confederation (REC) has found that nearly half of UK employers who make permanent hires are concerned about the availability of candidates in the coming year.
+A recent report by the Recruitment and Employment Confederation (REC) found that nearly half of UK employers who make permanent hires are concerned about the availability of candidates this year.

 In Recruiter last week, director of policy for the REC, Tom Hadley, was quoted as saying: “with near-record numbers of vacancies in the UK labour market (848,000 for September to November 2018), and candidate availability tight, the challenge of finding the right staff is set to intensify.”

 The report says uncertainty around Brexit and the economy is largely to blame and suggests a high employment rate and an increased desire for job stability has lowered the volume of people seeking to move jobs, creating a dire skills shortage.

 In spite of this, in Gartner’s recent Global Talent Monitor report 23% of employees expressed a low intent to stay with their current employer, a 13% increase from last year.

 What’s no doubt making this an enticing option is the prospect of more pay.
 The demand for workers has led to the fastest increase in wages since July 2008, 3.3% year-on-year.
 We’ve seen first-hand that qualified finance candidates are among those who now come at a premium.